faustbrian/laravel-addressable/README.md

 $ php artisan vendor:publish --provider="BrianFaust\Addressable\AddressableServiceProvider" --tag="migrations"
 ```

-After the migration has been published you can create the role- and permission-tables by running the migrations:
+After the migration has been published you can create the tables by running the migrations:

 ```bash
 $ php artisan migrate